MightyJoeW/angular-2-afternoon/README.md

 ### Summary

 In this step, we'll configure the router to handle all the other provided templates.
-The over provided templates are located in the feature folders ( `about`, `booked`, `locations`, `packages` ) in `app/`.
+The other provided templates are located in the feature folders ( `about`, `booked`, `locations`, `packages` ) in `app/`.

 ### Instructions